The Biological Lense

 That brown eye flecked with gold?
 It belongs to someone who sees spring differently than you do.
 Those long lashes have blinked away tears of anguish and detriment you have no idea about.
 That particular shade of green in my mother’s eyes has reflected trees and skies from a childhood spent in places most could not imagine today.

-My best friend’s chestnut tinted eyes reveal someone who collects moments most people discard - the precise way a pigeon lifts her foot as it struts along a paved road, or how the multicoloured bead-curtain on her neighbour’s window reminds her of pastel candy necklaces.
-Her irises hold copper threads that seem to catch light like coiled wire in mercury bulbs.
+My best friend’s chestnut tinted eyes reveal someone who collects moments most people discard, the precise way a pigeon lifts her foot as it struts along a paved road, or how the multicoloured bead-curtain on her neighbour’s window reminds her of pastel candy necklaces.
+Her irises hold threads that seem to catch light like coiled wire in mercury bulbs.

-My mother's eyes carry the strangest gift: they've accumulated decades of experience yet somehow gotten more curious, not less.
-The golden flecks in her hazel irises seem to multiply each year, as if wonder itself is sedimentary, building up in layers.
-She still giggles at sunsets, still finds non-animals in cloud formations with the dedication of a professional zoologist.
+My mother's eyes have accumulated decades of experience yet have somehow become more curious.
+The specks in her hazel irises seem to multiply each year, as if wonder itself is sedimentary.
+She gets giddy watching sunsets, looking for non-animals in cloud formations.

-Each pair does the same impossible work: transforming light into stories - the same way children turn pieces of trashed cardboard into rocketships to embark on lunar expeditions atop blotchy and tattered living room carpets.
+Each pair of eyes does the same thing: transforming light into stories, the same way my nephews turned pieces of trashed cardboard into rocketships to embark on lunar expeditions atop our blotchy and tattered living room carpet.

-Every macro shot reveals intricate landscapes.
-Irises aren't just colored circles - they're topographical maps with valleys and ridges, patterns as unique as fingerprints.
-Some look like abstract paintings while others resemble aerial views of river deltas or dried earth.
+Macro photography of eyes reveals intricate landscapes.
+Irises aren’t colored discs, they're topographical maps with valleys and ridges and patterns as unique as fingerprints.

 It's the ultimate blind spot - we use our eyes to see everything except our own seeing.

-When I show people macro photographs of their own eyes, there's always a moment of startled recognition followed by something deeper, some kind of wonder at the strangeness of being housed inside a body, of experiencing the world through this peculiar biological camera.
+When I show people macro photographs of their own eyes, there's often a moment of startled recognition followed by some kind of wonder at the strangeness of being housed inside a body.

 The next time someone sees the world differently than you do, remember: they're not wrong.
 They're just looking through a different camera, one shaped by experiences you'll never have, calibrated by a consciousness you'll never fully understand.